PUBLIC LIABILITY INSURANCE

 A sub-contractor installing Gib accidentally put a screw through a water pipe.
 Over a period of months water leaked down inside the wall causing substantial damage.
 The homeowner then went after the builder for compensation.
 You’d expect that to be covered by your public liability insurance, but it probably won’t be, because the insurer could say that the wall was the product being worked on, which is excluded.
-And the cost to repair the pipe won’t be covered either, because most insurer’s policies exclude ‘faulty workmanship’.
-Our policy covers the property you’re working on and offers an optional extension to cover damage caused by faulty workmanship.
+And the cost to repair the pipe won’t be covered either, because many insurer’s policies exclude ‘faulty workmanship’.
+Our policy covers the property you’re working on and damage caused by faulty workmanship.

 HOW MUCH DOES IT COST?

 The cost of being held liable for damaging someone’s property could easily run into thousands of dollars, not to mention the potential legal costs if you’re taken to court.
 Compared to this, public liability insurance premiums are an essential investment in managing your risk.